Cognitive Ethnography Projects

 Overview

-You will write a short paper for each project.
-Here are some tips on how to write a paper for this class.
+The evaluation of your projects will be managed in the Calibrated Peer Review system.
+Here are some general tips on how to write a paper for this class.

 Goal